What is the High-Luminosity LHC project?

 Exploration of the energy scale made accessible by the LHC (several TeV) has only just begun.
 Decades of additional data from the LHC will be necessary to complete the process.
 This research is essential, as the results will change our perception of the fundamental laws of nature.
-In particular, it will allow us to continue our measurements of the particles predicted by the Standard Model, the theoretical model of particles and forces, and to identify any discrepancies between the experimental results and the theory.
+In particular, it will allow us to continue our measurements of the particles predicted by the Standard Model(link is external), the theoretical model of particles and forces, and to identify any discrepancies between the experimental results and the theory.
 It will also allow us to verify if other particles exist at the LHC energy scale.
-Their existence might resolve some of the outstanding puzzles of contemporary physics, such as the presence of the enigmatic dark matter.
+Their existence might resolve some of the outstanding puzzles of contemporary physics, such as the presence of the enigmatic dark matter(link is external).

 What is the timeline for the project?

-Although most of the existing components of the LHC will remain in place, operation at higher luminosity requires new components to be developed, such as more powerful magnets, and civil-engineering work to be carried out.
+Although most of the existing components of the LHC will remain in place, operation at higher luminosity requires new components to be developed(link is external), such as more powerful focusing magnets and new advanced technologies in the domain of superconductivity, cryogenics, rad-hard materials, electronics and remote handling.
+Civil-engineering works will have to be carried out to create space to host part of the technical infrastructures required by this new equipment.
 Construction of the HL-LHC should be completed in 2026 and will be followed by at least ten years of operation.

 Where will the work take place?

 The diagram below shows the location of the work required for the HL-LHC project.